DESI-DR1 $3 \times 2$-pt analysis: consistent cosmology across weak lensing surveys: Methodology

 where $\Pi\left(\boldsymbol{\mathrm{p}}|M\right)$ is the prior probability distribution for the parameters, and $\mathcal{L}(\hat{\mathbf D}|\mathbf p, M) $ is the likelihood of the data given a set of values for the parameters.
 We assume a Gaussian likelihood,

-with $T(\mathbf p)$ being the vector of theoretical predictions for each correlation function included in the data vector $\hat{\mathbf D}$, calculated assuming a given set of parameters $\mathbf p$, and $\mathbf{C}$ is the covariance matrix of the data, described in Sec.~\ref{subsec: cov}.
+with a normalisation constant $B$, $T(\mathbf p)$ being the vector of theoretical predictions for each correlation function included in the data vector $\hat{\mathbf D}$, calculated assuming a given set of parameters $\mathbf p$, and $\mathbf{C}$ being the covariance matrix of the data, described in Sec.~\ref{subsec: cov}.
 The proportionality constant of Eq.~\eqref{eq: bayes} is given by the inverse of the Bayesian evidence:

 For some cases, we use the ratio of the Bayesian evidences to assess if the data prefer one model over the other (e.g. TATT over NLA).
 This approach has the advantage of penalising models with extra freedom in the parameter space.
 We use the Jeffreys scale \citep{evidence_ratio} to interpret the evidence ratio results.